rdo-adan/Metadoon-Beta/Readme.md

 ---

 ## 🐍 Option 2: Manual Installation (Terminal)
-*Recommended for Linux users or advanced users who prefer manual control.*
+*Recommended for Linux/WSL users or advanced users who prefer manual control.*

 Follow these steps to run Metadoon directly on your system without the one-click scripts.